HongzhenZhou/ipcheck/README.md

-Wrote in 2004, to check the weakness in an implement of TCP/IP.
+Wrote in 2004, to check the weakness in an implement of TCP/IP, need winpcap to work.